QIWI (NASDAQ:QIWI) Updates FY 2021 Earnings Guidance

 QIWI (NASDAQ:QIWI) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $- for the period.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $263.70 million-298.86 million, compared to the consensus revenue estimate of $283.60 million.

-Several equities analysts have issued reports on the company.
-Sberbank CIB upgraded QIWI from a sell rating to a hold rating in a research note on Tuesday, April 13th.
-Zacks Investment Research raised QIWI from a strong sell rating to a hold rating in a report on Thursday, May 27th.
-One research analyst has rated the stock with a sell rating and three have given a hold rating to the stock.
-QIWI has a consensus rating of Hold and an average target price of $15.83.
+Several brokerages have issued reports on QIWI.
+Zacks Investment Research raised shares of QIWI from a strong sell rating to a hold rating in a research note on Thursday, May 27th.
+Sberbank CIB upgraded shares of QIWI from a sell rating to a hold rating in a research report on Tuesday, April 13th.
+One research analyst has rated the stock with a sell rating and three have assigned a hold rating to the company.
+The stock presently has a consensus rating of Hold and an average price target of $15.83.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 22nd will be issued a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 7.94%.
+The firm also recently announced a dividend, which will be paid on Thursday, June 24th.
+Stockholders of record on Tuesday, June 22nd will be paid a dividend of $0.22 per share.
+This represents a dividend yield of 10.9%.
 The ex-dividend date is Monday, June 21st.
-QIWI’s dividend payout ratio (DPR) is 50.22%.
+QIWI’s dividend payout ratio (DPR) is currently 50.22%.

 Qiwi Plc is a holding company, which engages in the provision of payment and financial services.
 It operates through the following segments: Payment Services (PS), Consumer Financial Services (CFS), Small and Medium Enterprises (SME), Rocketbank (RB), and Corporate and Other (CO).
 The PS segment provides virtual distribution services through the QIWI Wallet and other QIWI applications.